-These consolidated financial statements include the accounts of the Company and its subsidiary as at December 31, 2024.
+These condensed interim consolidated financial statements include the accounts of the Company and its subsidiary as at March 31, 2025.
 Where the Company has the power, either directly or indirectly, to govern the financial and operating policies of another entity or business so as to obtain benefits from its activities, it is classified as a subsidiary.
-The consolidated financial statements present the results of the Company and its subsidiary as if they formed a single entity.
+The condensed interim consolidated financial statements present the results of the Company and its subsidiary as if they formed a single entity.
 All inter-company transactions and balances between the companies are eliminated upon consolidation.

-These consolidated financial statements include the accounts of the Company's 100% owned Peruvian subsidiary, Alcon Silver SAC.
+These condensed interim consolidated financial statements include the accounts of the Company's 100% owned Peruvian subsidiary, Alcon Silver SAC.